We have exactly the same access to the Source of Life and Being, to the presence of the sacred, to the Numen, as anyone ever.

 Whether then, or now, the proximity of the Source to both populations is exactly the same.
 The experience of the numinous reality that has always been called God is no farther from us now than it was then.
 The only thing that has ever been standing between us and the experience of that reality is ourselves.
 We only have to get out of the way, and we find the invisible world where it has always been: Right There!

 It simplifies things if we understand there is only one thing about ourselves that we have to give up: Illusion.
 We have to hand over the illusion of power, the illusion of independence, the illusion of self-reliance, the illusion of control, the illusion of knowing where we are going, what we are doing.

 No power, no control—that’s the reality.
 Here’s the illusion: I’m in charge.
 I’m in command.
-I’m the Master and Commander of my own fate.
+I’m the Master of my own fate, the Captain of my own ship.
 The illusion is a tough one to hand over—it’s generally the last thing that goes, but, we aren’t going to know the Source until we know in our bones that apart from the Source there is nothing.

 This is the knowing that makes the Source, the invisible world, real in our lives.
 And, you can imagine, if you let yourself, how awful it is to come to the place of that knowing.
 To do that, we have to be stripped of all that we place between ourselves and the experience of the Void.
 The great mass of things we have gathered around us to protect us from the awareness of the Void is also what keeps us from the awareness of the Source.
 It’s what we depend on to make life grand—to make life fun, meaningful, enjoyable and worthwhile.